-The write access time for the EEPROM is given in Table 1.
+The write access time for the EEPROM is given in Table 1 on page 19.
 A self-timing function, however, lets the user software detect when the next byte can be written.
 If the user code contains instructions that write the EEPROM, some precautions must be taken.
-In heavily filtered power supplies, V{CC} is likely to rise or fall slowly on Power-up/down.
+In heavily filtered power supplies, $V{\rm CC}$ is likely to rise or fall slowly on Power-up/down.
 This causes the device for some period of time to run at a voltage lower than specified as minimum for the clock frequency used.
-See "Preventing EEPROM Corruption" on page 20 for details on how to avoid problems in these situations.
+See "Preventing EEPROM Corruption" on page 21. for details on how to avoid problems in these situations.